A German Immigrant Girl Shares Her Adventure

 In an instant, my soul was melted.
 I felt that it was indeed the voice of God speaking to me and that there was, even now, the hope of rest and peace.
 A sweet sense of God's infinite love and compassion filled my heart, and I obeyed the uncontrollable impulse I felt to kneel and pour out my soul to Him in prayer.

-As the remorse that I felt for the errors of my past life, all the boundless love, and gratitude that welled up out of my heart to Him for this blessed assurance of his never-failing love, I tried to express in this prayer.
+As the remorse that I felt for the errors of my past life, all the boundless love and gratitude that welled out of my heart to Him for this blessed assurance of his never-failing love, I tried to express in this prayer.

-And I felt that it was hard and accepted, for, when I arose, that " peace of God which passeth all understanding" filled my soul, and I knew that, whatever might be before me in the future, I now bad one unfailing source of light and joy.
+And I felt that it was demanding and accepted, for, when I arose, that " peace of God which passeth all understanding" filled my soul, and I knew that, whatever might be before me in the future, I now had one unfailing source of light and joy.

-About three years after my return to my father's house, I began to notice a depression of spirits unusual in him, and, although he said nothing as to its cause and tried to appear cheerful in my presence, I could not be blind to the fact that something weighed heavily upon his mind, I longed to know the cause, but did not like to question him.
+About three years after my return to my father's house, I began to notice an unusual depression of spirits in him.
+Although he said nothing as to its cause and tried to appear cheerful in my presence, I could not be blind to the fact that something weighed heavily upon his mind.
+I longed to know the cause but did not like to question him.

-"Yes, father," I replied, "and I have desired to know the cause so that I might do something to cheer and comfort you.
+"Yes, Father," I replied, "and I have desired to know the cause so I might do something to cheer and comfort you.
 But I have thought that if it were anything you wished me to know, you would speak of it of your own accord."

 " I should have explained it to you before, but I did not wish to give you needless pain.
-I have been hoping that the gathering storm would pass over, but today I am convinced that my worst apprehensions will be realized.
+I have been hoping the gathering storm would pass, but I am convinced that my worst apprehensions will be realized today.

-A train of causes, which it would be unnecessary for me to explain, have brought my affairs into a state which must inevitably end in ruin.
+A train of causes, which would be unnecessary to explain, has brought my affairs into a state that must inevitably end in ruin.
 My goods, without doubt, will soon be in the hands of my creditors.

 I hope to retain this our home, but I am not confident that I shall be able to do so, for I shall cancel every debt if it requires the last penny, and I hope, my daughter, you will prepare yourself for the worst."

 "0, is that all, father ?"
-I exclaimed, feeling a sense of relief at what he said, for, in my anxiety in the few days past, I had imagined more profound sorrows.
+I exclaimed, feeling a sense of relief at what he said, for I had imagined more profound sorrows in my anxiety in the few days past.

 If the worst comes, and we lose, even to this home, we could still be L happy, for we should have each other left.
-You know not how gladly I should improve such an opportunity to show you the gratitude I feel for the kindness you have ever lavished upon me, especially in my hour of need.
+You know not how gladly I should improve such an opportunity to show you my gratitude for the kindness you have lavished upon me, especially in my hour of need.

-Indeed, I believe nothing could make me happier than to labor for you.
-I have health and strength, and there are many ways in which a person with the education which you gave me could earn more than enough to supply our needs."
+Indeed, nothing could make me happier than labor for you.
+I have health and strength, and there are many ways in which a person with the education you gave me could earn more than enough to supply our needs."

 "But, my child, have you considered what it would be to leave this home where you were born and to give up the ease and luxuries to which you have been accustomed from infancy and to toil for the means of subsistence ?"

-" I should not grieve for these things, father, except for your sake.
+" I should not grieve for these things, Father, except for your sake.
 You know I have long since ceased to look for happiness in this life, save what I find in your society and the performance of my duties to my fellow beings and God.
-I have sometimes thought that I should be happier if I had something to do, for it would help draw my mind away from my sorrows."
+I have sometimes thought I should be happier if I had something to do, for it would help distract my mind from my sorrows."

 It was late before he retired that night, but when he did so, I had the inexpressible pleasure of seeing him look happier and appear more like himself than he had done for weeks.
-I was very thankful for having been able to lighten his heart and felt that I had lightened my own in so doing.
+I was very thankful for having been able to lighten his heart and felt that I had lightened my own.

-But when I came to sit down in my room alone and contemplate the probable future—the loss of my beautiful home and the relinquishment of the pleasures and privileges to which I bad so long been accustomed—the bitter, regretful tears, despite me, would flow.
+But when I came to sit alone in my room and contemplate the probable future—the loss of my beautiful home and the relinquishment of the pleasures and privileges to which I had so long been accustomed—the bitter, regretful tears, despite me, would flow.

-But I dried them as quickly as possible, for this calamity, I thought, for my father's sake, must be bravely endured; I began as well as I could to lay my plans for the future.
+But I dried them as quickly as possible, for this calamity, I thought, must be bravely endured for my father's sake; I began as well as I could to lay out my plans for the future.

 Without doubt, we should be without food or shelter in a few days, and I must act at once, for my father was too far advanced in life to begin business anew, even if he had the means.

-THERE was a neat cottage on the sea-shore not far from our dwelling, which I had often admired as I walked or rode in that direction.
-Its surroundings were tasteful, and it commanded a beautiful view of the surrounding country.
-If that could be secured, I thought, it would make us a comfortable and pleasant home.
-Then I should try to obtain employment as a teacher.
+There was a neat cottage on the seashore not far from our dwelling, which I had often admired as I walked or rode in that direction.
+Its surroundings were tasteful and commanded a beautiful view of the surrounding country.
+I thought that if that could be secured, it would make us a comfortable and pleasant home.
+Then, I should try to obtain employment as a teacher.

-But in case I should fail to find it, what there was left for me to do I knew not.
-All at once a thought of the jewels which my father had given me in my girlhood, and which I had not worn for so long that I had almost forgotten that I possessed them, came into my mind, and I took up my lath') and went to a drawer in which I kept my choicest treasures.
-I took from thence the casket in which I had placed them years ago, and there they all were, as bright and beautiful as when I laid them away.
+But in case I should fail to find it, what there was left for me to do, I knew not.
+All at once, a thought of the jewels that my father had given me in my girlhood, and which I had not worn for so long that I had almost forgotten that I possessed them, came into my mind, and I took up my lath') and went to a drawer in which I kept my choicest treasures.
+I took from thence the casket where I had placed them years ago, and there they all were, as bright and beautiful as when I laid them away.

 I had ceased to wear them because their brightness seemed to mock my misery, and the sight of them now brought up mournful memories of happier days.
 I would fain have kept them for the sake of the past, but the price they would bring would furnish food and shelter for my father in his old age, and they must go.